Canada Freight: Guide to Shipping Across the Border

 • A Cargo Control or Manifest Document

 One item that will likely change sooner or later is the need to fill out a NAFTA exemption form, as the United States – Canada – Mexico trade agreement will change NAFTA regulations.
-We expect to see this new trade agreement to be ratified before the end of 2019.
+You can expect to see this new trade agreement ratified in the near future.

 What is the Cross-Border Paperwork Process Between Canada and the US?